Austrian-born musician Rudolf Serkin was a piano prodigy who toured the world and also founded the famous Marlboro Music Festival.

 In 1920, Serkin moved to Berlin and began what would be a lifelong performance partnership with violinist Adolf Busch, who founded the Busch Quartet.
 The Busch Quartet toured throughout Europe and the United States for most of the 1920s and early 1930s.

-By 1933 however, the situation in Germany was dire and Serkin, along with the other members of his Quartet, fled to Switzerland.
+By 1933 however, the situation in Germany was so dire that Serkin fled to Switzerland with the other members of his Quartet.
 By the late 1930s, Serkin emigrated to the United States where he performed with the New York Philharmonic under Arturo Toscanini.
-Listen to prompt 157 to learn about another composer Toscanini helped.

 Serkin taught for many years at the Curtis Institute of Music, in Philadelphia.
 He mentored a whole generation of pianists while there.
 The Busch Quartet also continued to perform and record consistently through in the 1940s.